DUI Lawyer Camden, NJ

 If not, a lawyer can expose these concerns, potentially resulting in the dismissal of the charges.
 These are just a few examples of how an attorney can challenge DUI charges for you.

 At the law firm of Edward G. Appel, we thoroughly investigate every detail when defending our clients.
 In fact, our clients benefit from personalized attention, support, and a meticulously crafted defense that aligns with the specific details of their arrest.
-For instance, if you're arrested for DUI near the tourist attraction with the highest rating in Camden, NJ, our team can examine the scene, analyze the protocols police took, and interview witnesses.
+For instance, if you're arrested for DUI near Camden Middle Passage Marker in Camden, NJ, our team can examine the scene, analyze the protocols police took, and interview witnesses.
 We're not satisfied until our lawyers have explored every potential defense strategy for your case.
 Through comprehensive investigation, negotiation, and, when required, litigation, we strive to achieve the best possible outcome for our clients.

 Clients choose us not to simply enter a guilty plea but to robustly contest the charges against them.
 While no attorney can promise specific outcomes, we assure you that we will continue to advocate for you until you decide otherwise.
 We examine every detail of your case to ensure all necessary evidence is gathered and the right motions are submitted.
 There are motions available to suppress evidence if your constitutional rights were infringed upon during the stop, as well as motions to limit or dismiss evidence under particular conditions.
 Contact us today to evaluate your case.
 We are eager to help you, even if it's just to provide an initial consultation.